 Susan got up very early to get on a plane and fly through the air all the way out to California.
-She was spending an expanded weekend with three of her long established pals, including her friend who talks to dead people and his sister, all attending a party hosted by their other sister.
+She was spending an expanded weekend with three of her long established pals, including her friend who talks to dead people RS, his husband JB and his sister CS, all attending a party hosted by the siblings' other sister.
 Susan had visited California as a teenager and forty years later her only recollections were of seeing the Golden Gate Bridge and Lombard Street.

 Susan had never travelled with her three friends and while she had a few things she might like to do in California she was very content to meander through the next four days making plans by committee.
 The shenanigans began at the airport when Susan's friend became woozy with anxiety after his sister was removed from line in order to verify her identification.
-There was really nothing to worry about, but anxiety laughs at logic and he didn't settle down until his sister was returned intact.
+There was really nothing to worry about, but anxiety laughs at logic and he was a singularly focused obsessive nutball until his sister was returned intact.

 The plane was approximately two thirds full, something Susan has never experienced, and passengers were encouraged to change their seats as long as they didn't exceed their original financial commitment.
 Susan's group kept their aisle accommodations making it very easy to interact or not, as they each were only an elbow away.

-The flight was long, Susan read her 280 page book and took a 2 hour nap, but awoke to find she was still imprisoned in her little seat.
-She journeyed up to the claustrophobic lavatory and discovered a teeny pull out ashtray incorporated into the door which made her wonder OMG, how elderly is this plane?!
-She found no solace considering that it may just be a 1980 era door Do they get replacement parts from the junkyard like my mechanic?!
+The flight was long, Susan read her 280 page book and took a nap, but awoke to find she would still imprisoned in her little seat for 2 hours longer.
+She journeyed up to the lavatory and while sitting in claustrophobic solitude discovered a teeny pull out ashtray incorporated into the door.
+OMG, how elderly is this plane?! she thought and found no solace considering that it may just be a 1980 era door and Do they get replacement parts from the junkyard like my mechanic?!
 She returned to her seat and became engaged in a conversation about Hell with her friend which redirected her attention for a while.

 Verdict: Susan would eat one again although she prefers Wendy's Junior Cheeseburger Deluxe